openstack/openstack-ansible/doc/source/upgrade-guide/reference-upgrade-playbooks.rst

 This playbook is part of the general pre-flight checks.

-Because LBaaS v1 isn't supported in Newton and above, and there is no migration path, the deployer will have to manually disable LBaaS v1 before upgrading.
-For openstack-ansible, we are checking if ``neutron_lbaas`` is set to ``False``, but additional operations are to be done by the deployer for the cleanup.
+Because LBaaS v1 isn't supported in |current_release_formal_name|
+and above, and there is no migration path, the deployer will have to manually disable LBaaS v1 before upgrading.
+For openstack-ansible, we are checking if ``neutron_lbaas`` is set to ``False``, but additional operations are to bedone by the deployer for the cleanup.

 .. _fact-cleanup-playbook: